 A child having a serious allergic reaction at school is a parent and teacher’s worst nightmare.
 I helped pass the bipartisan School Access to Emergency Epinephrine Act (H.R.
 2094) to support our nation’s schools as they work to ensure they have the capability to treat severe allergic reactions.
 This life-saving bipartisan legislation incentivizes states to allow schools to maintain an emergency supply of epinephrine auto-injectors and permit trained school personnel to administer a non-student specific epinephrine shot in case of an emergency.
 Supporting Math and Science Education

 Today in the United States, we are witnessing a disturbing trend in K-12 education, as students from other countries are outperforming our own in math and science education.
 At the same time, we are also facing a critical shortage of qualified teachers in the sciences.
-To address this national deficiency, I have supported efforts that will incentivize future college graduates to pursue a career as an educator of science, technology, engineering, or math (STEM), as well as retain teachers once they are in the field.
+To address this national deficiency, I have supported efforts that will aid future college graduates as they pursue a career as an educator of science, technology, engineering, or math (STEM), as well as retain teachers once they are in the field.

 Since first being elected to Congress, I have been an outspoken champion of the Head Start program.
 In my numerous visits to Head Start centers throughout southwest Michigan, I have been consistently impressed with the teachers, parents, and especially the children themselves.
 I have stood by Head Start centers to ensure that our most disadvantaged children have the resources available for a first-rate education.